1stphn1/Tanks/README.md

 🖥️ The resolution is set to 1920x1080

-🤷‍♂️ For some reason, barrel calculations are inaccurate, so barrels tend to move around a bit
+🤷‍♂️ I can't figure out why are barrel position calculations inaccurate, so barrels tend to move around a bit

 🐖 Please let me know if you see any issue.
 Also, I'd like if you could rate my code, since I'm new to programming